nuitrcs/intro-programming-python-jun-2018/day-3/spyder_script.md

 ````
 my_data = get_file_contents(“/Users/jnugent/total_jobs.dat”)
 ````
+menu: RUN -> RUN

 Now the code runs without errors.
-Confirm this worked by typing `len(my_data)` in the console, or by examining the variable window.  my_data should now have many lines in it.
+Confirm this worked by typing `len(my_data)` in the console, or by examining "my_data" in the variable window.  my_data should now have many lines in it.

 ## Create your own library
 Useful, generic functions can be kept in their own files and reused from program to program.
 Experienced programmers may accumulate a collection of functions they have written and like to have on hand, like books in a library.